JanssenProject/jans/docs/cedarling/patterns/annotation-patterns.md

 Do not put secrets or personal data in annotations.
 Annotations travel with the policy store and land in decision logs.
 They are policy metadata, readable by anyone who can read the policy.

 Do not let an annotation override the decision.
-A PEP that lets a `Deny` proceed because the policy carried `@enforcement("monitor")` has no enforcement at all.
+An enforcement point that lets a `Deny` proceed because the policy carried `@enforcement("monitor")` is not enforcing anything.
 If you need a policy that observes without blocking, express that in the policy logic instead of ignoring its verdict.

-Do not encode structured data in one annotation.
+Do not encode nested structure in one annotation.
 A JSON blob in a string is hard to review and easy to break.
 Prefer several flat keys (`@quota_scope("monthly")`, `@quota_threshold("80")`) over `@quota("{\"scope\":\"monthly\",\"threshold\":80}")`.
+A flat delimited list is the exception, and only where the key genuinely repeats: `@mask("national_id,date_of_birth")` has to be one value, because Cedar allows the key once per policy.

 Do not invent keys per policy, and name the unit when a value has one. `@sla_hours`, `@retention_days`, and `@challenge_ttl_seconds` cannot be misread; a bare `@ttl` invites somebody to supply milliseconds.

-An annotation vocabulary is an interface between policy authors and application developers.
-Keep a short, documented list of keys and their allowed values, and treat adding a key as an API change: the application has to know how to handle it, and a key that no code reads is a silent no-op.
+An annotation vocabulary is an interface between policy authors and application developers, so keep a short, documented list of keys and their allowed values, and treat adding a key as an API change.
+The application has to know how to handle it, and a key that no code reads is a silent no-op.

 Do not assume an annotation will be there.
 Policies change independently of the application, so every lookup needs a sane default for "annotation absent".